WernerVdM97/COS-Obs/Characters/NPCs/Patrina Velkovna.md

 ---

 ### Traits

+**Corpselike Appearance.** Having been restored by the power of Zhudun, Patrina has a shrivelled, undead-like appearance.

+**Fey Ancestry.** Patrina has advantage on saving throws against being charmed, and magic cannot put her to sleep.

+**Resurrection Madness.** Because she has been dead for centuries, Patrina returns with a random form of indefinite madness.

+**Spellcasting (Incomplete).** Patrina is an 18th-level spellcaster, but upon her initial resurrection, she has **no spells prepared**.
+She must recover her spellbook from Crypt 21 to relearn her abilities.

+---

 **Spellcasting.** Patrina is a 10th-level spellcaster.
 Her spellcasting ability is Intelligence (spell save DC 17, +9 to hit with spell attacks).
 She has the following spells prepared: